publons/ojs_2_plugin/README.md

    select the publons.tar.gz file you downloaded  and click "Save"
  - Enable the plugin by going to:  Settings > Website > Plugins > Generic Plugins and ticking "ENABLE" for the "Publons Plugin"
  - Set up correct credentials to post reviews to Publons by going to Settings > Website > Plugins > Generic Plugins and click “CONNECTION” under "Publons Plugin"
-   - Enter the username and the password of the Publons user who has API access to Publons so that the plugin can retrieve the authorisation token required.
+   - Enter the Authorization Token of the Publons user who has API access to Publons.
+Authorization Token can be found here: https://publons.com/api/v2 (note: you need to be logged in to see this).
-   - Enter the API key of the journal found on the Publons partner dashboard under 'Integrations'.
+   - Enter the Journal Token provided by Publons.
    - __Optional__.
 Add the link to your journal landing page on Publons so users can find more info about this.

 ### Usage